 Navistar said it will use the money it earned from the deal for “general corporate purposes.”

 Troy Clark, president and CEO of Navistar, said the deal marks a “significant milestone” in the Illinois-based manufacturer’s history, and that he expects “multiple benefits” for both companies going forward.

 “Now that the transaction has closed, we will move quickly to collaborate with an industry-leading, strategic partner to increase our global scale, strengthen our competitiveness and provide our customers with expanded access to cutting-edge products, technology and services,” he said in a statement on Wednesday.

-The companies' ongoing technology and supply collaboration operates out of Stockholm, Sweden.
+The companies’ ongoing technology and supply collaboration operates out of Stockholm, Sweden.
 VW Truck and Bus and Navistar said this collaboration will facilitate commercial vehicle development, including advanced powertrain technology solutions.
-The companies added that this is eventually expected to optimize research and development spend and expand the technology options offer to customers.
+The companies added that this is eventually expected to optimize R&D spend and expand the technology options offer to customers.

-The alliance agreement and VW Truck & Bus's ownership stake includes the new appointments of Renschler and Matthias Gründler, chief financial officer for the VW subsidiary, to Navistar's board of directors.
+The alliance agreement and VW Truck & Bus’s ownership stake includes the new appointments of Renschler and Matthias Gründler, CFO for the VW subsidiary, to Navistar’s board of directors.

 “We are excited to welcome Andreas Renschler and Matthias Gründler to the Navistar Board, and are confident that we will benefit from their deep industry knowledge and fresh perspectives,” Clarke said.
 “Their expertise in commercial vehicle production will be invaluable as we strive to become the North American champion in our industry.”